-When asked for the server hostname, specify the virtual hostname (the virtualhost value). ov_admin will automatically convert the OpenVault configuration to an HAE configuration by doing the following:
+When asked for the server hostname, specify the virtual hostname (the virtualhost value). ov_admin will automatically convert the OpenVault configuration to an HA configuration by doing the following:

 - a.
 Stopping the server (if it is running). - b.
-Creating the directory specified by serverdir. - c.
-Moving the OpenVault database and logs into the directory specified by serverdir. - d.
-Making the host specified by virtualhost be the same hostname address used by the OpenVault server and all drive control programs (DCPs) and library control programs (LCPs) on node1.
+Creating the directory specified by serverdir. - Moving the OpenVault database and logs into the directory specified by serverdir. - d.
+Making the host specified by virtualhost be the same hostname address used by the OpenVault server and all drive control programs (DCPs) and library control programs (LCPs) on node1. - 4.
+Verify that the DCPs and LCPs are running on node1 by using the ov_stat(8) command with the -ld options, which should show ready in the LCP State and DCP State fields (output condensed here for readability):